ʻŪkēkē: Meaning of ʻūkēkē

-In Hawaiian ʻūkēkē means to quiver.
-The instrument nearly went extinct until Mahi La Pierre studies old Hawaiian music and attempted to make one.
-He was successful in the recreation of the instrument, and the Papahan Kuaola organization is now devoted to preserving the memory of the ʻūkēkē and its effect on the Hawaiian culture.
+In Hawaiian ʻūkēkē means to quiver, or alternatively 'crooked mouth', a possible reference to using the instrument with the mouth open as a resonance chamber, and sharing the same linguistic root as the name of the ‘akeke‘e, a Kauaʻi-native bird whose lower mandible is offset, resulting in a crooked-looking beak.

 Papahana Kuaola

 Papahana Kuaola is a native Hawaiian project dedicated to preserving lifelong learning of Hawaiian history and tradition.
 This project is supported by the Institute of Museum and Library Services (IMLS).
 The goal is to provide activities for classrooms and people of all ages to connect to their heritage.

 ʻūkēkē sound

 The steel strings of the ʻūkēkē are tuned to the three A major notes (A, C#, E).
 It was played in the evening so it could be properly heard in the quiet.
 The sound was labeled as devil music when two women playing the instrument to each other were first heard by a foreign missionary.